shibatch/tlfloat/CODE_OF_CONDUCT.md

 ### Striving to change perceptions about the commercial use of OSS and free software

-* Project members strive to promote the awareness that commercial use of open source or free software for free without any contribution is free-riding and should be avoided whenever possible.
+* Project members strive to promote the public awareness that use of open source or free software for free without any contribution is free-riding and if everyone continues to free-ride, the project will not last long.

-* Project members strive to promote the awareness that it is natural for companies and other organization that make a profit from the commercial use of open source or free software to return a portion of the profit to the relevant projects as long as the commercial use continues.
+* Project members strive to promote the awareness that it is natural for companies that make a profit from the commercial use of open source or free software to contribute to relevant projects.
+Here, contribution to a project refers to the following items.

+  * Financial support
+  * Contributing code or documentation
+  * Providing assistance with tasks necessary to maintain the project
+  * Providing in-kind equipment, services, and software necessary to run the project
+  * Providing any other items needed for the project

-* Project members strive to promote the awareness that it is natural for companies and other organizations that use open source or free software to contribute to relevant projects, and the organizations should give high recognition to their members who contribute to open source or free software projects on the job.
+* Project members strive to promote that companies should give high recognition to their members who contribute to open source or free software projects on the job.

-* Project members strive to promote that if a company agrees with the intent of these guidelines, it should post a notice so that it can be recognized by the general public.
+* Project members strive to promote that if a company agrees with the objectives of these guidelines, it should indicate this in some way so that the public is aware of it.

 ### Compliance with laws